VigRX Plus Reviews: Does it boost male sexual performance?

 Photo by Innerbody Research

 Unlike a few other sexual-performance-enhancing supplements, VigRX Plus doesn’t conceal its ingredients within a proprietary blend.
 This is a level of transparency that many other products fail to provide.
-Unfortunately for the company, that also makes it clear how underdosed the majority of its ingredients are.
+Unfortunately for the company, that also makes it clear that some of its ingredients are underdosed.
 To better understand how its ingredients perform in individual studies (and what doses clinicians prefer to use), let’s take a look at each ingredient individually.

 Epimedium leaf extract